JNRowe/vim-configs/background.rst

 ``emacs``, or more truthfully AmigaOS‘s MicroEMACS_, was my first real editor.
 I loved it.
 Absolutely.
 Loved.
 It.

-You have to understand that prior to it I‘d basically only seen what I would describe now as Notepad-esque things.
+You have to understand that prior to finding it I‘d basically only seen what I would describe now as Notepad-esque things.
 MicroEMACS_ was a breath of fresh air, even if it was alarming how little it conformed to the UI guidelines for the platform.

 Later came `GNU Emacs`_, and in spite of how resource hungry it was, it was the only editor I wanted to use for an *incredibly* long time.
 Then about the same